BarquistLab/sCIRCLE/README.md

 * Tab: Delete cache of current radial diagram
 * Alt+Mouse Wheel: Change brush size, when in Paint Clusters mode
 * Ctrl+Mouse Wheel: Side-scroll long rows in metadata inspector window

+# 🔧 Development and Contribution
+This tool has been programmed using  [vvvv](https://visualprogramming.net) a visual programming environment based on C#.
+If anybody wants to contribute to the development of this tool, get in touch or create a pull request.
+In case you discover a bug or have a wish for certain feature, please feel free to create an issue in this repository.

+# Acknowledgement